 - Rewards based: You give away perks, rewards or thanks for people supporting a specific product or business.

-Crowdfunding is generally used by high tech and product based businesses.
-It’s important to consider that the success of a crowdfunding campaign is generally reliant on your ability to market your proposition.
+High tech and product based businesses generally use crowdfunding.
+It’s important to consider that the success of a crowdfunding campaign is typically reliant on your ability to market your proposition.
 It can be a great source of finance, especially if you’re launching a product, as you’re effectively doing pre-sales to fund development and launch.
-There is also a good range of crowdfunding platforms to choose from including Kickstarter, Seedrs, Crowdcube and IndieGoGo.
+There is also a good range of crowdfunding platforms to choose from, including kickstarter, Seedrs, Crowdcube and IndieGoGo.

-If you’re looking to raise money to start or grow your business, equity based crowdfunding has become a popular way to do it.
-Be careful though, unless there’s a nominee structure like in Seedrs, you may have to report to 1000’s of small shareholders if you raise this way.
+If you’re looking to raise money to start or grow your business, equity-based crowdfunding has become a popular way to do it.
+Be careful though; unless there’s a nominee structure, you may have to report to thousands of small shareholders if you raise funds this way.

 Venture capital is a good option for high growth companies looking for serious finance in exchange for equity.
 Typically, VC money in the UK starts from £500K and goes up to £50 million for a single investment.

-VC is a popular way for companies who are in a growth stage to raise, you’ll need a business that is scalable and has a clear traction to date.
-Also be papered to be seriously audited if a VC is looking to invest in you, so have your books and plans up to date.
+VC is a popular way for companies who are in a growth stage to raise; you’ll need a business that is scalable and has evident traction to date.
+Also, be prepared to be seriously audited if a VC is looking to invest in you: have your books and plans up to date.

 If you’re looking to raise a small amount of finance to start out, then raising investment from angels is probably the best way to get it.
-Investments typically range from £10K to £500K, raising from an angel is often much simpler than raising from VC or institutional funds.
+Investments typically range from £10K to £500K (under SEIS or EIS).
+Raising from an angel is often much more straightforward than raising from VC or institutional funds.

-You’ll also likely get a mentor and an experienced partner as an investor to support you in starting your business.
-Try to make sure your partner understands your area as well, experience can be more valuable than money, i.e. a media company should get an investor who has experience in media.
+With an angel investor, you’ll also likely get a mentor and an experienced partner as an investor to support you in starting your business.
+Try to make sure your partner understands your area as well; experience can be more valuable than money.
+A media company, for example, should get an investor who has significant experience in media.